 Dr. Kevin Pollock

 Dr. Kevin Pollock began his tenure as President of CCTC in January of 2021.
 He is an AACRAO Senior Consultant.
 Prior to this role, he served as the fifth President at Montgomery County Community College and began his tenure on April 1, 2016.
-Dr. Pollock has more than 38 years of education experience at four-year private and public colleges as well as community colleges.
+Dr. Pollock has more than 41 years of education experience at four-year private and public colleges as well as community colleges.
 His diverse roles include college administration, strategic planning, leadership and enrollment management.
-He is a national expert on student success models, a frequent national speaker who has spoken more than 130 times at conferences and colleges, and has authored more than 20 book chapters and articles.
+He is a national expert on student success models, a frequent national speaker who has spoken more than 140 times at conferences and colleges, and has authored more than 25 book chapters and articles.
 He is a recent co author and co editor of a new national book: SEM as a Connector.

 At Montgomery County Community College Dr. Pollock oversaw the implementation of a new core curriculum, including math reform, and the creation of pathways for all College programs.
 During his tenure, the College created a new vision, mission, and strategic plan, and updated its brand and marketing strategies.
 The College implemented an integrated holistic advising approach, developed through the Gates Foundation iPass grants and opened a new $31M Allied Health Building.
 In addition, the College enhanced its student success models by creating short-term enrollment goals, moving to a virtual bookstore platform, and creating a 24/7 tutoring model.